 Wood chips are unloaded from the ships and barges using a new conveying system and two new unloading cranes at the quay.
 Conveyor belts are used to transport the wood chips to the open wood chip storage facility, which has a capacity of up to 80,000m³.

 Chips are initially placed at the top of the storage facility’s chip pile and delivered to the boilers by using the conveyor belts from the two screw conveyors located at the bottom of the facility.

 Steam and water generated in the boilers are separated by two steam drums, which are used for the production of heat for district heating.
 The steam is fed into the existing turbine of the CHP plant to generate heat and electricity.

 TVIS entered a heating agreement with Dong Energy for the Skaerbaek power station in June 2014.

-Until 2037, TVIS will pay 80% of the construction costs of the wood chip-fuelled plant and will have the right to the heating capacity generated by the CHPP.
+Until 2037, TVIS will pay 80% of the construction costs of the wood chip-fuelled plant and have the right to the heating capacity generated by the CHPP.

-TVIS currently purchases the heat produced by CHP plants and in-turn supplies to households and companies in Fredericia, Kolding, Vejle and Middelfart.
+TVIS currently purchases the heat produced by CHP plants and in turn supplies it to households and companies in Fredericia, Kolding, Vejle and Middelfart.

-Babcock & Wilcox Vølund was awarded an $80m contract for the supply of two biomass-fired boiler systems and equipment for the CHPP.
-Its contractual scope included design, manufacture, supply, construction, and commissioning of the plant’s boiler system.
+Babcock & Wilcox Vølund was awarded an $80m contract for the supply of two biomass-fired boiler systems as well as equipment for the CHPP.
+Its contractual scope included design, manufacture, supply, construction and commissioning of the plant’s boiler system.

 Sweco was the engineering consultant in the analysis, site-development and execution phases.

 Dong Energy engaged Bilfinger Duro Dakovic for the erection of two bag filters and the flue gas duct at the existing Skaerbaekverket gas-fired power plant.